 Hair porosity refers to the ability of the hair to absorb and retain moisture.
 Porosity affects the rate at which moisture and oils move in and out of your hair cuticle — which is the outermost layer of your hair.

-There are 3 levels of hair porosity.
-You can either have a low, normal, or high hair porosity.
-Genetics and certain environmental factors determine your type of hair porosity.
-When your parents have a highly porous hair, then your hair is likely going to be highly porous.
-When you use hair dyes, or even heat styling products, your hair’s porosity will likely get altered too.
+There are three levels of hair porosity.
+You can have low, normal, or high hair porosity.
+Genetics and certain environmental factors determine your hair porosity type.
+When your parents have highly porous hair, your hair is likely to be highly permeable as well.
+When you use hair dyes or even heat styling products, your hair’s porosity will likely get altered, too.

 How do you know the porosity of your hair?